<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • What is the average class size?

-• What is the student to professor ratio?
+• What is the student-to-professor ratio?

 • What do the classrooms look like?
-A traditional high school class or smaller conference room style classes?
+A traditional high school class or smaller conference room-style classes?

 • Are there any required large lecture hall classes?